-- Intensive farming and agrochemicals (like fertilizers and pesticides)
+- Intensive farming and agrochemicals (like fertilisers and pesticides)

 - Industrial accidents

-- Affects the natural flora and fauna residing in the soil
+- Impacts the natural flora and fauna residing in the soil

 - Degrades vegetation due to the increase of salinity of the soil

-- Industrialization noises from heavy machines, mills, factories, etc.
+- Industry-oriented noises such as heavy machines, mills, factories, etc.